SERVICES AND EXPERTISE

 The American College of Radiology (ACR) norms allow physiotherapists to determine, at the time of the assessment, if the clinical condition of the patient requires an XRay.

-Chantal has the attestation from the Order and can, if applicable, prescribe XRays.
+Chantal has her certification from the Order and can, if applicable, prescribe XRays.

 Other Conditions Treated